sadesyllas/vscode-workspace-switcher/README.md

 This extension contributes the following settings:

 * `vscodeWorkspaceSwitcher.paths`
-  * Array of strings, each representing directory where your `.code-workspace` files are stored
+  * Array of directory globs, representing the directories where your `.code-workspace` files are stored
-  * These directory paths will also be used to select where to create a `.code-workspace` file for the current workspace
+  * These directory globs will also be used to select where to create a `.code-workspace` file for the current workspace
 * `vscodeWorkspaceSwitcher.codeExecutable`
   * String representing the path to VS Code's executable in case it cannot be found in `$PATH`
 * `vscodeWorkspaceSwitcher.codeInsidersExecutable`